nomeata/haskell-for-readers/haskell-for-readers.md

 Prelude> sumSumDigits x = twice sumDigits x
 ```

 The ability to abstract very easily over functions is an important ingredient in making Haskell so excellent at abstraction: It allows to abstract over *behavior*, instead merely over *value*.
-To demonstrate that, let us recall the definitions of `countDigits` and `someDigits`:
+To demonstrate that, let us recall the definitions of `countDigits` and `sumDigits`:
 ```
 Prelude> countDigits n = if n < 10 then 1 else countDigits (n `div` 10) + 1
 Prelude> sumDigits n = if n < 10 then n else sumDigits (n `div` 10) + (n `mod` 10)